Lincoln Beachey: Career

-Solo career

 In 1913, a Russian pilot, Captain Pyotr Nesterov, made the first inside loop.
 Frenchman Adolphe Pegoud later that year became the second and more famous person to do it.
 Beachey wanted to try it himself.
 Curtiss refused to build him a plane capable of the stunt, and Beachey left the flying team.
 At the same time, he wrote a scathing essay about stunt flying, stating most people came to exhibitions out of morbid eagerness to see young pilots die.
 On March 7, 1913, he announced he would never again fly professionally, believing he was indirectly responsible for the deaths of several young aviators who had tried to emulate his stunts.
 In May, he would cite twenty-four fatalities, all of whom were "like brothers" to him.
-He felt tremendous guilt about their deaths and the suffering of their families.

 Beachey went into the real estate business for a time, until Curtiss reluctantly agreed to build a stunt plane powerful enough to do the inside loop.
 Beachey returned and, on October 7, took the plane up in the air at Hammondsport, New York.
 On its first flight, either a downdraft or a loss of speed following a turn caused the plane to dip momentarily.
 One wing clipped the ridgepole of a tent on the field and the plane then swept two young women and two naval officers off the roof of a nearby hangar, from where they had been watching the flight, contrary to Beachey's wishes.
 One woman was killed and the others injured as a result of the fall, a distance of about 10 ft.
 Beachey's plane crashed in a nearby field but he managed to walk away from the wreckage with minor injuries.
-(A coroner's jury ruled the death of the 20-year-old woman as accidental.)
-Beachey decided for the second time to leave aviation.
+A coroner's jury ruled the death of the 20-year-old woman as accidental.

-However, the sight of a circus poster changed his mind.
-The poster depicted a plane flying upside down, a stunt that had not been attempted yet.
-Beachey was determined to master the loop and upside-down flight, but decided to go it alone.